Extremely Unpleasant Evidence: Five New Things From Trump's Impeachment Hearings

 5. Cheerful and charming Zelensky

-Sondland said at the hearing that Zelensky liked everyone.
-According to the ambassador, he seemed to the Americans “smart, funny and charming,” and they wanted to get him to meet with Trump as soon as possible so that the presidents would find a common language in personal communication.
+Sondland said at the hearing that everyone liked Zelenskiy.
+According to the ambassador, the Americans found him “smart, funny and charming,” and they wanted to get him to meet Trump as soon as possible so that the presidents could find a common language in personal communication.

 As ForumDaily wrote earlier:

 - On September 20, the congressmen became interested in a telephone conversation between President of Ukraine Vladimir Zelensky and US President Donald Trump as part of an investigation into whether Trump and his lawyer Rudolf Giuliani tried put pressure on Ukraine in order to help Trump's election campaign in 2020 year.